-If true, format outputted queries with newlines and colors to be more easily readable by humans record\timestamps Default: false timestamp\type Default: DateTime wait\for\connection Default: false
+If true, format outputted queries with newlines and colors to be more easily readable by humans record\timestamps Default: false skip migration check Default: false timestamp\type Default: DateTime

 A Rails-inspired configuration to manage inclusion of the Timestamps module.
-If set to true, all ActiveNode and ActiveRel models will include the Timestamps module and have :created\at and :updated\at properties.
+If set to true, all Node and Relationship models will include the Timestamps module and have :created\at and :updated\at properties.